jennakohls/hangman2/README.md

 a clue or use logical reasoning to determine likely letters, but having good luck when picking random letters.

-High-Stakes Hangman seeks to rememdy this frustration by bringing an incentive for critical thinking back into the game.
+High-Stakes Hangman seeks to remedy this frustration by bringing an incentive for critical thinking back into the game.
 Players can toggle on and off between the standard 'Guess Mode' and the 'Answer Mode'.
 In the latter, correct letter selections grant lives back to the player, but one wrong move and the game ends instantly.